 - Narrative reviews are structured like an essay, and most journals do not require Methods or Results sections.
 They provide some insight into previous research and the current knowledge gaps, but are more like comments/opinions because authors can create a narrative from the research they cite.

 - Systematic reviews (or comprehensive review, evidence synthesis etc.) must be presented with repeatable search methods, just like any other empirical scientific research.
 Just like a lab experiment, you are asking a question of the literature: search methods must be designed to identify what has been done before, and where are the knowledge gaps.

-- Meta-analyses are reviews that also statistically analyse the results from all the studies collated in the review.
+- Meta-analyses are a type of systematic review that also statistically analyse the results from all the studies collated in the review.
 They can be used to identify overall effects for a particular interaction, but to be rigorous, they need to use the right statistics on the right type and number of papers (e.g. this book by Koricheva, Gurevitch & Mengersen).